Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/RemoteLaunch-Guide.md

 ## Customizing the Reporting

-By default, RemoteLaunchX will use the following rules to determine if a test has passed, failed, blocked or passed with warnings (caution):
+By default, RemoteLaunchX will use the following rules to determine if a test has passed, failed, blocked or passed with warnings (caution) Note that regular expressions are case sensitive by default.
+To make them case insensitive, simply add the `(?i)` flag to the beginning just as in the `fail-regex` below.

 **Passed** -- The test completed and the console output didn't contain any of the error phrases listed in the other rules (below).